UX Techniques: Red Routing/ Top Tasks

 In the age of the consumer, it is vital for companies who conduct business online to identify their overarching goals of their users.
 By pinpointing the key tasks that the customer wishes to carry out on your website, you are establishing your ‘Red Routes’ or ‘Top Tasks’.

-So what are Top Tasks?
+What are Top Tasks?

 They are the activities that matter most to your users.
 Once Top Tasks have been identified, we then need to ensure optimal customer satisfaction by providing a seamless user experience.
-This method has been coined as ‘Red Routing’ by Dr. David Travis.
+This method has been coined as ‘Red Routing’ by Dr David Travis.
 He compares improvement in speed and simplicity online with the red routes of buses in London.
 In London, the route these buses take must be clear at all times for an efficient service to be delivered.
 By acting like angry traffic wardens on the red routes on London online, he argues that, ‘we can ruthlessly eradicate any usability obstacles on the key user journeys.’

 Image courtesy of Rik Williams